Margaret-Alice/horiseon-code-refacror/README.md

 ## Usage

-To use this Prework Study Guide, you can review the notes in each section.
-For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
-A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+This website is to be used by potential clients of Horiseon's marketing agency.

 ![Webpage layout screenshot](https://github.com/Margaret-Alice/horiseon-code-refactor/blob/main/starter/assets/images/screenshot.png)

-This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
+NOTE: This layout is designed for desktop viewing, so layout may be different at a resolution smaller than 768px.

 ## Credits